cristianmtr/tracker/README.md

   - on click, go through the list, asking for the data;
     - each piece, update the table or its in-memory store of user_ids, tasklists etc.;
 	- for the editing the user has done, we will maintain another list of objects ({"id":<id>,"type":<type>}) and at the time of going through the notifications list, we will NOT get these;
-- figure out how to fit description textarea to proper size;

-## PROBLEMATIC
 - to handle token authorization
     - client sends username and password to /auth;
     - server generates token (with TTL) and returns it to client;
         - is stored in memory;
     - client js stores it as cookie (?);
     - is used as parameter for every request;

 - caching dictionary of user ids to user names (and others) will need to be refreshed when there's a change;
   - poss. solution: if a submitData req. affects any of these, the row_id to be updated will be a reserved code (e.g. -1);
   - stress the client, not the server;